 Cleaning Tip #5.
 Break the job into sequences

 Kids cannot focus on one thing for a long time.
 They will find cleaning funny, but only for a while.
 Afterwards, it becomes frustrating.
 Then it’s time to leave it and focus on something else.

 Luckily, kids forget about their frustration quickly.
 You can encourage them to clean later, and make it funny again.
 Voila!

-Remember, you are teaching your kid to clean for the future purposes, to make him/her a better person with incorporated cleaning habits.
+Remember, you are teaching your kid to clean for future purposes, to make him/her a better person with incorporated cleaning habits.

-You cannot expect their first cleaning attempts look like you’ve hired a professional.
-It will probably look like you need to do majority of the work all over again by yourself.
+You cannot expect their first cleaning attempts to look like you’ve hired a professional.
+It will probably look like you need to do the majority of the work all over again by yourself.
 Don’t let that frustrate you, as their motor skills grow their cleaning skills will grow too.